Mary Newman

 One of the most famous traditions associated with Saltash is the marriage, on the 4th of July 1569, of Francis Drake (not yet Sir Francis) to Mary Newman, a Saltash girl who once lived in 'Mary Newman's Cottage'.
 Mary's marriage to Drake is indisputable – her connection with Saltash is more tenuous.

-There is no record of Mary's birth or baptism, but she married at St Budeaux parish church, as did several other Newmans of the same period.
-Stories passed from generation to generation by word of mouth say that Mary was born at Agaton Farm.
-Also, she may have been the sister of Drake's shipmate Harry Newman, who is on record as coming from St Budeaux.
-All indications, therefore, are that the Newman family lived in St Budeaux parish.
+There is no record of Mary's birth or baptism, but stories passed from generation to generation by word of mouth say that Mary was born at Agaton Farm in St Budeaux.
+She is on record as having been married at St Budeaux parish church, as were several other Newmans of the same period.
+Also, Mary may have been the sister of Drake's shipmate Harry Newman, who is on record as coming from St Budeaux.
+All indications, therefore, are that the Newman family lived in St Budeaux parish, and that Mary was born there.

-However, part of the ecclesiastical parish of St Budeaux was at that time in the civil parish of Saltash, a tract of land there having been granted to the Borough during the reign of Edward III.
-Looking at depictions of this tract on old maps, it included quite a large area of the ecclesiastical parish of St Budeaux, and Agaton Farm seems to have been within its boundaries.
+However, part of the ecclesiastical parish of St Budeaux was at that time in the civil parish of Saltash, a tract of land extending inland from Saltash Passage, known locally as 'the Cornish Patch', having been granted to the Borough during the reign of Edward III.
+Looking at depictions of this tract on old maps, Agaton Farm seems to have been within its boundaries.

-Taken all-in-all, it seems very likely that Mary Newman was both 'from St Budeaux' on the other side of the Tamar and 'a Saltash girl' born in the Borough of Saltash.
+Taken all-in-all, it is therefore entirely possible that Mary was both 'born in St Budeaux' on the other side of the Tamar and 'a Saltash girl' born in the Borough of Saltash.

 'Mary Newman's Cottage' in Culver Road dates from the 1450s, so was certainly there before Mary was born, but it is extremely unlikely that she ever lived there.
 The first mention of her name in connection with the cottage was in a work of fiction not written until 1865!
 However, as a result of the pageants masterminded by Colonel W P Drury (the well-known author and playwright) and performed in Saltash during the 1930s, the link became well-established in the minds of local people, saving the cottage from the widespread demolition of old property at Waterside that occurred between 1957 and 1961.